-Philippians 4:6 Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
+Philippians 4:6 Be anxious for nothing; but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God.

 The King James says "careful."
 Some of the newer translations say "anxious."
 This word, in the Greek, also has two meanings.
 It can be used in a positive sense, or in a negative sense.
 In a positive sense, it means, "to be genuinely concerned or interested in the welfare of."
 The exact same word appears in Philippians 2:20 (in a positive sense).

-Philippians 2:20 For I have no man likeminded, who will naturally care for your state.
+Philippians 2:20 For I have no one like-minded, who will sincerely care for your state.

-Talking about Timothy, the word "naturally" here is the same word that is translated in Philippians 4:6 as "be careful for nothing."
+Talking about Timothy, the word "sincerely" here is the same word that is translated in Philippians 4:6 as "be anxious for nothing."
 And in Philippians 4:6 it has essentially a negative aspect to it.
 In a negative aspect, it means, "don't be unduly concerned or worried about."
-In other words, don't be driven to anxiety (fearfulness) about life.
+In other words, do not be driven to anxiety (fearfulness) about life.
 Stop being perplexed or agitated by what is going on.

 Controlling is a fear- and pride-driven characteristic.
-Controllers think that THEY know better than everybody else, and they seek to impose THEIR WAY in virtually every situation and relationship.
-At the same time, they fear that things won't work out in the way that they think that they should.
-One thing you can be certain of—that faith in God is not a large part of the picture (according to the way THEY see things).
+Controllers think that they know better than everybody else, and they seek to impose their way in virtually every situation and relationship.
+At the same time, they fear that things will not work out in the way that they think that they should.
+One thing you can be certain of—that faith in God is not a large part of the picture (according to the way they see things).

 One of the sad things is that everybody—all of us—have some degree of this drive in them.
 We get anxious, and we get antsy.
-Sometimes, very angry—if things aren't done the way that we want them done.
-If they are not, [we think] the results just won't work out right.
+Sometimes, very angry—if things are not done the way that we want them done.
+If they are not, we think the results just will not work out right.

-Philippians 4:6 Be [anxiety-driven by] nothing; but in everything by prayer [Not trying to absolutely control every situation, but by prayer...] and supplication with thanksgiving let your requests be made known unto God.
+Philippians 4:6 Be [anxiety-driven by] nothing; but in everything by prayer [Not trying to absolutely control every situation, but by prayer] and supplication, with thanksgiving, let your requests be made known to God.

 The first step to cure anxiety is prayer mixed with faith.
-Please don't forget the context.
+Please do not forget the context.
 The context here was a squabble that was going on between two women.
 Somebody or both of these ladies were anxiety-driven.
-Both of them wanted to control the situation THEIR WAY.
+Both of them wanted to control the situation their way.
 But Paul said, "Hey, wait a minute.
 Whose church is this anyway?"
 To whom do you owe your life?
 Do you not owe it to God, because He has forgiven your sins?
-He's given you His Spirit.
-Isn't He the One that we are to look to, to provide the answers (the solutions) to our problems in life?
-Why are you so anxiety-filled that it has to be done YOUR WAY?
+He has given you His Spirit.
+Is He not the One that we are to look to, to provide the answers (the solutions) to our problems in life?
+Why are you so anxiety-filled that it has to be done your way?

 Do you understand that dependence upon Him is being created by this formula that Paul is giving us here in Philippians 4 as a solution?
 As these requests are answered (and they will be), we will come to know that the results did not come from within us—but from our Father in heaven.
 God will govern His Family!
 And, here comes the result:

-Isn't peace the opposite of anxiety?
-If we follow what God tells us to do...
+Is not peace the opposite of anxiety?
+If we follow what God tells us to do . . .